Pricing

 What does being a "trauma-focused therapist" mean?

-Your child doesn't have to have PTSD to be in trauma-focused therapy!
-Being "trauma-focused" means that I help children overcome the emotional and behavioral difficulties that occur after something big, bad, or scary happens.
-This could be an unexpected loss, accident, bullying, separation, maltreatment, or something else entirely.
-When something happens that overwhelms a child's usual ability to cope, a trauma response can be triggered.
-The emotions and behaviors that come after might include explosive anger, withdrawing from others, worrying, panic attacks, crying, acting out at home or school, or feeling poorly about themselves.
+Firstly, a person doesn't have to have PTSD to be in trauma-focused therapy!
+Being "trauma-focused" means that I help clients overcome the emotional and behavioral difficulties that occur after something big, bad, or scary happens.
+This could be an unexpected loss, accident, bullying, separation, mistreatment, or something else entirely.
+When something happens that overwhelms a person's usual ability to cope, a trauma response can be triggered.
+The emotions and behaviors that come after might include explosive anger, withdrawing from others, worrying, panic attacks, crying, acting out at home or school, or feeling poorly about onself.

 What do sessions look like?

-The first and most important step for working with children is to build a strong therapeutic relationship.
-Every child that walks through my door is unique and deserves to be treated as such.
+The first and most important step for working with anyone is to build a strong therapeutic relationship.
+After all, when we first meet I'm a stranger, right?
+Every individual that walks through my door is unique and deserves to be treated as such.
 That's why I don't take a one-size-fits-all approach in planning my sessions.
-Whether it's anime, basketball, K-pop, or Roblox, I find ways to integrate their interests so your child looks forward to our sessions.
+I want every client to look forward to their sessions.

-Treatment starts with ensuring the kiddo has the emotional vocabulary necessary to talk about what's been going on for them internally.
-I provide them with info to help normalize what they're going through so they feel less alone.
+Treatment starts with ensuring my client has the emotional vocabulary necessary to talk about what's been going on for them internally.
+I may provide them with info to help normalize what they're going through so they feel less alone.
 This is called psychoeducation.
 Next, I teach techniques for feeling better, also known as coping skills.
 That way, when they're reminded of a bad thing that's happened, they have the ability to make themselves feel better before their emotions grow out of control.
 From there, we work on understanding the connection between thoughts, feelings, and behaviors and how unhelpful connections can be changed.
-Then, the kiddo gets a chance to tell their story, to talk about what happened and process it all in the safe space of the therapeutic relationship.
+Then, my client gets a chance to tell their story, to talk about what happened and process it all in the safe space of the therapeutic relationship.

 Sydney The Therapist LLC